Current and Emerging Treatment

 Emerging Targets

 The identification of modifiable risk factors and the development of future preventive treatments are crucial because there is currently no available treatment of dry AMD.
-Because dry AMD has no approved treatment, efforts focus on understanding the pathophysiology of the disease for the scientific development of rationale treatments.
-Several innovative treatments for dry Age-Related Macular Degeneration are in progress;8 some studies have used medication to target the inflammation associated with AMD, while others have looked at therapies that reduce the effects of oxidative stress.
-Researchers also have considered stem cell-based therapies to regenerate damaged photoreceptors and retinal pigment epithelium.1,12
+Efforts focus on understanding the pathophysiology of the disease for the scientific development of rationale treatments.
+Several innovative treatments for dry Age-Related Macular Degeneration are in progress;11 some studies have used medication to target the inflammation associated with AMD, while others have looked at therapies that reduce the effects of oxidative stress.
+Researchers also have considered stem cell-based therapies to regenerate damaged photoreceptors and retinal pigment epithelium.1,15

 References